MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### Upgrade considerations

 -   Are you using the correct marketplace item, AKS Base Ubuntu 16.04-LTS Image Distro for your version of AKS engine?
-You can find the versions in the section "[Download the new AKS base Ubuntu Image and AKS engine versions](#download-new-image-and-aks-engine).<!--Verify original wording.-->
+You can find the versions in the section [Download the new AKS base Ubuntu Image and AKS engine versions](#download-new-image-and-aks-engine).

 -   Are you using the correct cluster specification (apimodel.json) and resource group for the target cluster?
 When you originally deployed the cluster, this file was generated in your output directory.
 See the "deploy" command parameters [Deploy a Kubernetes cluster](./azure-stack-kubernetes-aks-engine-deploy-cluster.md#deploy-a-kubernetes-cluster).

--   Are you using a reliable machine to run the AKS engine and from which you're performing upgrade operations?
+-   Are you using a reliable machine to run AKS engine and from which you're performing upgrade operations?

 -   If you're updating an operational cluster with active workloads you can apply the upgrade without affecting them, assuming the cluster is under normal load.
 However, you should have a backup cluster in case there's a need to redirect users to it.